-EAD will feed into Sensory in the Pre Formal Curriculum and Creativity in the Semi Formal Curriculum at Key Stage One.
+EAD will feed into Sensory in the Complex Curriculum and Creativity in the Semi Formal Curriculum at Key Stage One.

 The planning cycle of planning, observing and evaluating is used and observations of the children and assessment will inform all levels of planning.
 We use aspects of the In the Moment Planning approach (Anna Ephgave)

 Each class will have a continuous provision document which outlines what is available in the learning environment to meet the needs to that class each year promoting and supporting the areas of development and characteristics of effective teaching and learning.

 This is completed on a two-yearly cycle and makes sure that there is an appropriate balance of all the areas of development and a range of themes ensuring continuity and progression as they move up the school.